Shelley Klammer

 Ask for a Healing Idea

 Healing is a gentle, intuitive process.
-Healing ideas will arrive into your conscious awareness one step at a time.
-Just before closing your art journaling session, ask your higher mind, "What is the next step for my healing?"
+Healing ideas arrive into our conscious awareness one step at a time.
+Before closing your art journaling session, ask your higher mind, "What is the next step for my healing?"
 The answer might feel obvious or surprising.
 It might be a simple word, like "rest, stop, love, or relax."

-Once a healing idea comes into your mind, you may enjoy sending the same healing idea out to everyone in the world to amplify your experience of it.
-You can send your healing idea out into the world with words such as, "may all be well," or "may all be loved."
+Once a healing idea comes into your mind, you may enjoy sending it to everyone in the world to amplify your experience.
+You can send your healing idea out into the world with words such as "may all be well" or "may all be loved."

-Or, you might pick a particular person to send healing energy to. "(Name)....may you be well."
+Or, you might pick someone to whom you can send healing energy. "(Name)....may you be well."
 Magnanimous blessings open up a larger frame of compassion for yourself.
-You may even sense that certain individuals are being placed in your mind to send healing to, perhaps even total strangers who suffer in similar ways to you.
+You may even sense that specific individuals are being placed in your mind to send healing to, perhaps even total strangers who suffer similarly to you.

-As you do your intuitive step-by-step healing work you might want to focus on this healing idea from A Course in Miracles: "When I am healed I am not healed alone.
+As you do your intuitive step-by-step healing work, you might want to focus on this healing idea from A Course in Miracles: "When I am healed, I have not healed alone.
 As I bless everyone, I am healed with them, as they are healed with me."

 An In-Depth Art Journaling Course